 FIFA World Cup 2026 Halftime Show Performers

 The 2026 final on July 19 at New York New Jersey Stadium introduces the first official halftime show in World Cup history.
-The performance is being produced by Coldplay’s Chris Martin and manager Phil Harvey in partnership with Global Citizen.
-Coldplay are not performing themselves.
-They are curating the artist roster, with proceeds supporting a global education fund.
+FIFA and Global Citizen confirmed on May 14, 2026 that Madonna, Shakira and BTS will co-headline the eleven-minute show.
+The performance is curated by Coldplay’s Chris Martin and broadcast live worldwide.

 How to Watch the Opening Ceremony Performances Live